-Creating agility of this order means consciously rearchitecting your whole business operating system into one that's designed for speed, steering and opportunity.
-This new design delivers results-cutting costs and time to market in half, while increasing application quality and customer satisfaction.
+Creating agility of this order means consciously re-architecting your whole business operating system into one that is designed for speed, steering, and opportunity.
+This new design delivers results, cutting costs and time to market in half, while increasing application quality and customer satisfaction.